fanjingbo123/fanjingbo123.github.io/_pages/about.md

   - /about.html
 ---

-I'm a third year undergraduate student from [International School](https://is.bupt.edu.cn/), BUPT.
-My research interest includes recommendation system, data mining, machine learning.
+I'm now an incoming PhD student from [School of Computer Science](https://is.bupt.edu.cn/), BUPT.

-I am very fortunate to be advised by Prof. Pengfei Wang of [State Key Laboratory Of Networking And Switching Technology](https://sklnst.bupt.edu.cn/index.htm) from [School of Computer Science](https://scs.bupt.edu.cn/), BUPT.
+I am very fortunate to be advised by Prof. Zhipeng Gao of [State Key Laboratory Of Networking And Switching Technology](https://sklnst.bupt.edu.cn/index.htm) from [School of Computer Science](https://scs.bupt.edu.cn/), BUPT.

-You can find my CV here: [Fan Jingbo's Curriculum Vitae](../assets/CV_Jingbo Fan.pdf).